Class teacher: Mrs Firth and Mrs Featherstone (Thursday)

 ICT and Computing

 ICT is delivered in a cross curricular way throughout the Term.
 Children will use iPads and Laptops in a variety of ways to support their learning and record their work.
 The children will learn to use technology safely and respectfully.
 They will also develop their confidence in saving and retrieving their work.
+This term they will focus on presenting information, emailing and e-safety.

 Topic – History focus